 Systemics are highly effective once distributed and since treatments can last a year, a good way to reduce plant loss – especially when the target pest is living underground out of site.
-The only drawback with systemics is that they won’t affect adult cicadas.
-Additionally, they take a good 30-60 days to get distributed throughout the plant so it’s important that you get applications done in the spring and early summer ahead of the hatching larvae cicadas which arrive late in the year.
+The only drawback with systemics is that they won’t affect adult cicadas which have already fed.
+Additionally, they take a good 30-60 days to distribute throughout the plant so it’s important to get applications done in the spring and early summer ahead of the hatching larvae cicadas which arrive late in the year.

 Cicadas are a sure sign summer has arrived.
 Their mating call will be heard throughout the day and will be loud enough to keep you from sleeping late.
 More importantly, females can damage host trees with their egg laying.
 Their piercing ovipositor can cause host plants to loose valuable sap and other fluids.
 Treat susceptible plants to keep cicadas away.
 For plants which are showing signs of hosting cicada larva, apply some granules around their base.
 These granules will kill hatching larva as they fall to the ground and try to borrow beneath the surface in search of plant roots.
 Intercepting the larva before they get established will help keep your plants healthy and happy.
 Keep some Hornet Freeze close by for any cicadas you want to kill off quickly.
 Though adult cicadas are only around for a few months during the summer, cicada larva will be feeding on host plants for several years.
 Don’t give them a chance to get established; treat local plants to help keep local populations in check.